petrosagg/PL2/rust/src/moretypes.md

 ```

 ## Recursive Types
-Rust allows definition of recursive structs that can refer to themselves Recursive types have some restrictions:
+Rust allows definition of recursive structs that can refer to themselves.
+Recursive types have some restrictions:

 - They must be under some struct or enum.
 - They must be finite.